 Oregon BPS for Industrial and Warehouse Properties

 Industrial buildings face nuanced Oregon BPS rules around process load exemptions.
-Here's how compliance works for warehouse and manufacturing facilities.
+Here's how compliance works for warehouse and manufacturing facilities under ORS 330-300.

 The single most common misunderstanding about Oregon BPS in industrial buildings is the assumption that “industrial” means “exempt.”
 It doesn’t.
-Oregon’s Building Performance Standard captures most industrial commercial property — warehouses, distribution centers, manufacturing support buildings, food processing plants, and the office and lab portions of industrial campuses.
+Oregon’s Building Performance Standard under ORS 330-300 captures most industrial commercial property—warehouses, distribution centers, manufacturing support buildings, food processing plants, and the office and lab portions of industrial campuses.
 What it does carve out are specific process loads tied to manufacturing, and the boundary between “process load” and “everything else” is where the real compliance work for industrial owners begins.

-This post is for owners and facilities directors of Oregon industrial properties.
-It covers what’s covered, what’s exempt, where the gray areas are, and how the audit work actually runs for an industrial building.
+This post is for owners and facilities directors of Oregon industrial properties, warehouses, distribution centers, and manufacturing campuses.
+It covers what’s covered, what’s exempt, where the gray areas live, and how the audit work actually runs for an industrial building under ORS 330-300.

 The Quick Answer

 Oregon BPS applies to commercial buildings 35,000 square feet and larger, including warehouses, distribution centers, and most industrial facilities.
-Pure manufacturing process loads (the equipment that turns inputs into finished product) can be excluded from the audit boundary under specific scoping rules.
-The office space, lab space, support buildings, and warehouse portions of an industrial campus are typically captured.
+Pure manufacturing process loads (the equipment that turns inputs into finished product) can be excluded from the audit boundary under specific scoping rules codified in ORS 330-300 regulations.
+The office space, lab space, warehouse portions, and support buildings of an industrial campus are typically captured and subject to full BPS compliance.

 Oregon BPS recognizes that requiring a paper mill to run an ASHRAE Level 2 audit on its actual paper machine doesn’t produce useful results.
 The energy use of a paper machine is a function of the chemistry and mechanics of papermaking, not building operations, and standard energy conservation measures don’t apply.
 The same logic applies to semiconductor fabs, food processing lines, foundries, refineries, and other heavy industrial process equipment.

 The result is a process-load exemption that excludes specific manufacturing process equipment from the audit boundary.
-But — and this is the part owners miss — the exemption is narrow.
+But—and this is the part property owners almost always miss—the exemption is narrow.
 It applies to the process equipment itself and the building systems directly serving that process equipment.
 It does not apply to:

 - The office buildings on the same campus